 In general, removing wallpaper from your walls before painting will provide better quality and longer-lasting results than simply painting over it.
 Before deciding to remove your paper, here are some things to consider.

 Of course, there are potential problems to removing wallpaper.
 First, the work may be difficult and time-consuming, depending on how and when the paper was applied.
 Those with older homes may find half a dozen layers of paper or more, and each one will likely be more difficult to remove.
 Finally, there's the potential for unexpected surprises once the paper is removed.
-The drywall or plaster underneath could be crumbling or damaged, with the wallpaper being the only thing that has held it together up to this point.
+The drywall or plaster underneath could be crumbling or damaged.

 Paper that's loose, ripped or has holes should always be removed before painting, as these are signs that the paper is beginning to fail.
 By painting over it, you're investing effort and money into a project that won't last.